 Why all the fuss recently about protected disclosures and settlement agreements?

 Previous media coverage of settlement agreements and “gagging orders” (more commonly referred to as confidentiality clauses) was spurred by Gary Walker (A former NHS Trust chief executive) breaking cover last week regarding a settlement agreement he had signed in April 2011 which stopped him from disclosing information relating to his employment with his employer’s consent.
 This, he stated, meant that he wasn’t allowed to disclose information to the media regarding potential malpractice at the NHS Trust that he worked for.
 Stephen Dorrell then weighed into the dispute, writing to Jeremy Hunt (current Health Secretary) that confidentiality clauses shouldn’t stop employees from highlighting patient safety concerns.
 Mr Hunt, in return, responded by confirming the same.

 There has also been more recent scrutiny of the use of confidentiality clauses/NDAs in settlement agreements used by Philip Green, Harvey Weinstein, Crispin Odey, and by the Post Office.
 The use of confidentiality clauses/NDAs in settlement agreements is a long-running and controversial issue, and also led to the SRA issuing a warning notice regarding the propriety of the use of such clauses.

 Doesn’t s.43j of the Employment Rights Act 1996 cover this?

-In light of the above, it would be expected that there had been a legislative oversight regarding the potential for employers to stop employees making protected disclosures after a compromise agreement has been signed.
+In light of the above, it would be expected that there had been a legislative oversight regarding the potential for employers to stop employees making protected disclosures after a settlement agreement has been signed.
 But has there?
 S.43j of the Employment Rights Act 1996 would suggest not.
 Under s.43j: